ConstructionPlacements

 Education Qualifications and Experience

-• Bachelor’s degree or higher in Civil Engineering, Mechanical, Architecture, Construction Management, or closely related field.
+• Bachelor’s or Master’s degree in Civil Engineering, Mechanical Engineering, Architecture, or Construction Management.

 Required skills & Aptitude